jgmathew2/Web-Design-Folder/README.md

 # Web-Design-Folder
- All of my web-design projects, including Javascript, React and Node
+   All of my smaller/unfinished web-design projects, including Javascript, React and Node projects.